Maersk Commuter: History

-Air Business was established by Peter Alkærsig, a former Second World War fighter pilot and later worked as a commercial pilot in SAS.
-He founded Air Business at an age of 75 in 1981 and was able to secure the first international scheduled Danish route concession not held by SAS.
+Air Business A/S was established by Peter Alkærsig, a former Second World War fighter pilot and later a SAS pilot.
+He founded Air Business in 1981, when he was at the age of 75, and was able to secure the first international scheduled Danish route concession not held by SAS.
 The route, which commenced in 1982, ran from Esbjerg via Thisted to Stavanger, Norway.
 The airline initially procured an Embraer EMB 110 Bandeirante for the route.

-The background for the concession was the gradual deregulation of the European airline market, which was being carried out by the European Union.
-This first stage of this took effect in 1982, when airlines were free to operate any routes then wanted between two or more secondary airports, as determined by the authorities.
+For a better consolidation of the initiative Alkærsig placed it under the umbrella of already established Alkair airline.